ir-afn/rsschool-cv/cv.md

 contact: @irr2irr (Telegram)

 ### About me
 I want to become a frontend developer.

 Currently working as a content manager.

 My strong points:
 * attention to detail
 * English (C2)
 * friendliness

 ### My skills
-Currently learning HTML, CSS and JS
+Currently learning HTML, CSS and JS.

 Some of my code:
 ```
 const isBracketStructureBalanced = (string) => {